dvishal485/cowin-unofficial-api/README.md

     - From the current date upto next 7 days
     - Dose count / NA / Booked
   - Error (if any)

+If pincode is not mentioned or is invalid, it will default to `110051`

 ### Sample Response